IDemixI/sfAuto/README.md

 <a href="javascript:(function(){var%20x=window.location.pathname.substring(1,window.location.pathname.length);x=x.slice(0,5)+x.slice(9);var%20refID='ref:_'+'00D201JWt'+'._'+x+':ref';var%20caseNum=document.getElementById('cas2_ileinner').innerText.substring(0,8);var%20caseDesc=document.getElementById('cas14_ileinner').innerText;alert('Case Reference:\n\n'+refID+'\n\n'+'Email Subject:\n\n'+'Case '+caseNum+': '+caseDesc+' - '+refID)})()">Case Reference</a>

 <br /><br />
+<strong>sfAuto Case Creation Bookmarklet:</strong>

+Save the link below as a bookmark in order to be able to quickly create a new Salesforce 'License Request' case via the FME License Planner.
+This will add a button to create a new case on any task which hasn't been marked as 'Case Created'.
+You can click this bookmark when viewing the Microsoft Planner - FME Licenses.

+<a href="#">sfAutoCC</a>

+<br /><br />
 If you have any additional requirements or suggestions, please let me know!